bartekkroczek/PyBehResearch/README.md

-# PyBehResearch
+# StatIntro
-Workbook entitled "Python for Behavioral Research"
+A continuously updated textbook designed for an introductory course in Statistics.